doanduyhai/Achilles/README.markdown

  - Dirty check for simple and collection/map type properties
  - Lazy loading
  - Collections and map support
- - Support for clustered entities in Thrift & CQL
+ - Support for clustered entities in Thrift & CQL3
- - Join columns with cascading support
  - Support for counters
  - Advanced queries (slice, native or typed) in CQL3
  - Support for counters
  - Support for runtime setting of consistency level, ttl and timestamp
- - Batch mode for atomic commits soon (atomicity only available for **CQL** impl)
+ - Batch mode for atomic commits soon (atomicity only available for **CQL3** impl)

 # Installation #